 It doesn't appear to be for existing residents, taxpayers and voters.
-We are being asked to accept as a done deal an overwhelming rate of growth that will have transformational impacts on a currently rural county.
+We are being asked to accept as a done deal an overwhelming rate of growth that will have transformational impacts on our currently rural County.
 Our Local Councils have accepted £215 million from the Government in exchange for planning to build 100,000 houses by the mid 2030s.
 This would grow the housing stock of Oxfordshire, which has taken a thousand or so years to get to its present level, by 40% in just the next fifteen years.
-This is roughly three times the rate needed to meet Oxfordshire's actual housing requirement and can therefore only happen if an equivalent number of new people move into the County to buy them.
+This is roughly three times the rate needed to meet Oxfordshire's actual housing requirement, based on natural rates of growth, and can therefore only happen if there is a significant influx of new people into the County to buy them.
+What is dressed up as 'need' is in fact growth at all costs, pure and simple.

-We are promised vast numbers of new jobs, in a county with full employment.
-We are promised affordable housing, but with no clear mechanism to deliver this - just more and more housing over our countryside.
+We are promised vast numbers of new jobs, in a County with full employment.
+We are promised 'affordable' housing, but with no clear mechanism to deliver genuinely affordable homes - just more and more housing over our countryside.